winglang/wing/docs/docs/03-language-guide/90-reference.md

 All defined symbols are immutable (constant) by default.
 Type casting is generally not allowed unless otherwise specified.

-Function arguments and their return type is always required.
+Function arguments and their return type are always required.

 > ```TS
 > let i = 5;